Kojobo/CreativePortfolio/content/portfolio/amabie.md

 ### Amabie vs. Old Gregg

-Brainstorming meme ideas eventually led me to make to a different mythical creature that actually has a lot in common with Amabie: Old Gregg.
+Brainstorming meme ideas eventually led me to thinking about a different mythical sea creature with long hair: Old Gregg.
 If you've never seen or heard of Old Gregg, boy are you in for a treat.
-Old Gregg is a mythical sea creature that appears in Season 2, Episode 5 of **The Mighty Boosh**, a very trippy British comedy.
-The character is played by Noel Fielding: a British comedian and my favorite host co-host from the Great British Bake Off.
+Old Gregg is a mythical sea creature that appears in Season 2, Episode 5 of **The Mighty Boosh**, a very trippy British TV comedy.
+The character is played by Noel Fielding, a popular British comedian and my favorite co-host on the Great British Bake Off.

 ![](/portfolio/amabie_files/noelfielding.JPG)